 Back a few posts, the Owl noted that some readers find his writing too hard to understand.
 That is at least partly my fault.
 A good writer tries to keep it simple and direct.
 It’s also because of the subject matter: theology just isn’t always simple and direct.
-Please forgive if his entry only makes matters worse.
+Please forgive if this entry only makes matters worse.

-I had sent my friend Ken a passage from Barth’s Church Dogmatics (III.3,477ff.).
+I had sent my friend Ken a passage from Karl Barth’s Church Dogmatics (III.3,477ff.).
 He pleaded: Is there a way to make it a little clearer for someone like me?
 I sent him the following:

 Here Barth sets forth the Doctrine of Creation.
 It starts with the teaching that Jesus Christ, the Son of God, is the firstborn of all creation.
 Such is the primordial decision that the Father makes in his own inner being, before there is any heaven, earth, or humanity.
 Through Christ all those things are made, in accordance with God’s next decision: to have fellowship with a creature distinct from Himself, Man.
 (In that sentence, Man is an abstraction.
 It does not yet refer to specific men or women.

 It is God’s will that his Son, the Christ, be the man for all men.
 As such He is the prototype from which we can learn what authentic Man is.
 We creaturely men and women are not godly peers of Jesus.
 We are not related to the Father as He is, but in our true life to be for each other.
 So far, all these decisions God has made before the act of creation, the creation of heaven and earth, before there was any Adam and therefore before any sin.
 So far everything is still tohu wa bohu, chaos schmaos.